usmanovs/Salesforce-Interview-Handbook/questions/developer-questions.md

 ### What are the different ways of deployment in Salesforce?

-`Textbook Definition:`
 - Change Sets - native Salesforce solution
-- MS visual studio code with Force.com IDE - widely used IDE
+- MS VS Code & IntelliJ
 - Ant migration tool - java based utility
 - Salesforce Package - managed or unmanaged package